 |

-Boomers Life You are a Baby Boomer if you were born be- tween 1946 and 1964.
-Together we grew up sharing experiences, special people, and great music.
-We also share current challenges and an open future ahead of us.
-Boomers Life is about awakening the desire among Boomers to do things with the great life we have.
-Browse if you like, share experiences if you can, complain if you must.
-This is our world, and welcome to it.
+Boomers Life Welcome to one of the most popular Baby Boomer sites on the web.
+Everyone born between 1946 and 1964 is a Boomer just like us.
+And even though we may have challenges facing us, we also have an open future ahead.
+His ongoing campaign is to help us enjoy all the good things we have.
+Welcome to our world.
 Our Music Our Interests Health and fitness innovations Baby Boom generation experiences Issues for work and retirement Number of Boomers in each U.S. state Surprising increase in Social Security claims Bodhi Tree Bookstore Closing is a Boomer Experience Do Boomers still care?
-Protests then and now Our People More
+Protests then and now Our People More Led Zeppelin album

 Share a smile with a friend.
 Tell them about this site or mention it on your blog.
 Links are good too--and we will post yours.
 A smile a day keeps the doctor away.